 As an illustration of this use of tense, suppose we are looking at a map of an old section of a city marked out for renovation.
 As we note which of the various buildings have been selected for demolition or renovation, we might say of the former, these are destroyed; they are still standing but they have been marked out, destined for destruction.
 And of the various city ordinances which will be removed from the books, no longer enforced as a result of our renovation project, distinguishing them from the remaining city ordinances that will survive, we could say they are abolished: they are presently being enforced but they will soon become obsolete.

 Similarly, if we step out of time with God and look at the whole of history from an eternal perspective, we can see Him classifying all things as either temporary or permanent, temporal or eternal.
-(2Cor 4:18) In this sense the earth itself and the heavens are destroyed (2Pe 3:7), they are temporary, along with the world’s system and values.
-(1Jn 2:17) Of any rules or laws that will eventually become irrelevant and obsolete, including Torah itself, we can say, “they are done away, abolished .”
+(2Cor 4:18) In this sense the earth is desolved (Is 24:19), temporary, along with the world’s system and values.
+(1Jn 2:17) Of any rules or laws that will eventually become irrelevant and obsolete, including Torah itself, we can say, “they are done away, abolished.”
 God often speaks in this way; He “calleth those things which be not as though they were.”
-(Rom 4:17, e.g. Jer 22:20, Zep 3:6, John 3:13,18, 8:58, Eph 2:6) This is how Albert Barnes understands this text (see notes on verses 11 and 13, though he himself believes Torah has already been abolished.)
+(Ro 4:17, e.g. Je 22:20, Zep 3:6, Jn 3:13, 18, 8:58, Ep 2:6) This is how Albert Barnes understands this text (see his notes on verses 11 and 13, though he himself actually believed Torah has already been abolished, and he did not obey it.)

 So it is true that Torah, this ministry of death and condemnation, is not eternal; it is temporary, destined to become obsolete.
 But when does this obsoleting or abolishing of Torah occur?
 Christ said it as plainly as it can be said, “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.”
-(Mat 5:17-18) The Law has not been destroyed or abolished yet: it is still God’s definition of holiness, and anyone who violates even the least of His commandments is in sin.
-(Matt 5:19, 1Jn 3:4)
+(Mt 5:17-18) The Law has not been destroyed or abolished as long as Earth and sky remain: it is still God’s definition of holiness, and anyone who willfully violates even the least of His commandments is going to be dealt with accordingly.
+(Mt 5:19, 1Jn 3:4)

 The giving of Torah was a glorious ministry of death and condemnation to reveal and judge the depraved nature of Man, and we should continually cherish this affect of Torah in our lives as it exposes and sheds light on our sin nature, and continually reveals the precious righteous nature of Christ to us.
 The New Covenant in God, the ministration of the spirit, is of a more excellent and surpassing glory where God gives men new hearts and spirits, transforming them so that His righteousness is formed in them and the formerly obscure beauty and purpose of the Law is then plainly revealed to them.
 Torah’s function to define and point us to the holiness of God will be fulfilled and complete when His elect have finally become righteous like He is, when there is no more sin defiling and corrupting the corridors of time.
-At that time Torah will no longer be needed, and so it will be abolished and done away, but not until then.
+Even though Torah is timeless (Ps 119:160), when perfect righteousness fills the universe Torah will no longer be needed (2Pe 3:13), and so it will be abolished and done away, but not until then.